Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Generalized Modulation Scenarios

 \section{Generalized Modulation Scenarios}

-By applying the most general form of harmonic stiffness modulation (real and complex variations in both space and time) to derive the eigenvalue problem depicted in Eq.~(\ref{eq_final}), we are able to adopt a top-down approach to evaluate the behavior of specific cases of interest, as will be shown in the following subsections.
-We will start by a couple of simple examples where the modulation is purely real and either space- or time-periodic to confirm and validate the current framework.
-Following which, we will proceed to uncharted scenarios which will reveal new and intriguing physics of complexly modulated elastic systems ranging from symmetry to existence conditions of different types of dispersion gaps.
+By applying the most general form of harmonic stiffness modulation (real and imaginary variations in both space and time) to derive the eigenvalue problem depicted in Eq.~(\ref{eq_final}), we are able to start from the generalized case and simplify down to specific cases of interest, as will be shown in the following subsections.
+We start with a couple of simple examples where the modulation is purely real and either space or time periodic to confirm and validate the current framework.
+Following which, we proceed to uncharted scenarios that will reveal the intriguing physics of complexly modulated elastic systems ranging from symmetry to existence conditions of different types of dispersion gaps.
 In the following, $E_o = \rho_o = 1$ and all the parameters are expressed in arbitrary units.